 Eros was the Greek god of love.
-So it’s only appropriate that Miller finally found something that resembled the love of his life on Eros Station before they both careened into Venus, culminating in a fiery asteroid oblivion that saved the solar system.
+So it’s only appropriate Miller finally found something that resembled the love of his life on Eros Station before they both careened into Venus, culminating in a fiery asteroid oblivion that saved the solar system.
 Miller and Julie Mao are dead, but before that tragedy, we learned the answer to the big hanging question from last week’s tense episode of The Expanse.

 Miller’s plan didn’t work because Julie Mao’s protomolecule-infected body became the seed crystal to the collective consciousness of Eros Station.
 It became sentient and violently pulled away from being impacted by the Nauvoo.
 The sentience isn’t just a reactionary impulse either.
 As a whole, Eros echoed Julie’s consciousness in yearning to get back to Earth.
 “I dreamed that I was going home,” she says.
 But her dreams were so vivid that they forced Eros into a collision course that would have spelled certain doom for Earth if it weren’t for the show’s disparate characters coming together to stop it.

 Still, for all the selfless acts between Earth trusting Fred Johnson, Holden and the Roci crew* agreeing to try and manually pilot nuclear missiles into Eros, and Mars declaring the UN’s maneuvers not an act of aggression, it was Miller, as the man on the ground, who gave the episode its heart.